 When the host selects Send and Receive as the access mode for the guest, the guest can send content to, and receive content from, the host.
-With each sync of the collaboration workspace, content will be updated to match how it exists in the portal of origin.
 The Send and Receive access mode is required to enable two-way editing of feature layers between the host and participating collaboration guests.
 This is possible when the owner of the shared feature layer enables this capability on the collaboration workspace and when the feature layer has been configured to support two-way editing.

 Workspaces, access modes, and sync

 Sync schedules are set at the workspace level by each guest, so a different schedule can be chosen for different workspaces in the same collaboration.
 By default, the interval for scheduled sync is set to check for and send out changes every 24 hours.
 The minimum sync interval available is 1 hour.
 If a scheduled sync event is in progress when the next scheduled sync event is scheduled to occur, the next scheduled event will be skipped to allow the existing job to complete.

-If multiple workspaces are needed, the ArcGIS Online host can create additional workspaces by following the steps in Manage collaborations.
-Once created by the host, the new workspaces will become available to guests as part of the next scheduled collaboration synchronization.
-Once the workspaces are available to the guest, the guest administrator can join these workspaces just as they did with the original workspace.
+If multiple workspaces are needed, the ArcGIS Online host can create additional workspaces, which become available to guests as part of the next scheduled collaboration synchronization.
+Guest administrators can then join these workspaces just as they did with the original workspace.